hcheng826/crangon/README.md

 ## Forking customization focus
 ### Naming
-- Forking project name?
+- Forking project name: Crangon
-- Stablecoin name (LUSD)?
+- Stablecoin name (LUSD): CUSD
-- Secondary token name (LQTY)?
+- Secondary token name (LQTY): CGN
 ### Tokenomics and Token Distribution
 - How to prepare the multisig account for 1.
 Bug bounty and 2.
 Team lockup account?
 - Should we follow the design of original Liquity?